All Episodes

 It's just something unbelievable.

-I I live in a I grew up in the world of the 19th century, a century before my parents were so old and and their parents so old.
+I forget that modern people, I live in a, I grew up in the world of the 19th century, a century before my parents were so old and their parents were so old.

-Now I live in the I live in the 1700s, so I often use phrases like red herring.
+And I live in the 1700s, so I often use phrases like red herring.

-I don't realize that people don't know, but that that was a way you distracted the attention of bloodhounds that were trying to trace something.
+I don't realize that people don't know, but that was a way you distracted the attention of bloodhounds that were trying to trace something.

-But but you know, there's so many red herrings.
+But there's so many red herrings.

-I would have accepted that, Sam.
+I already accepted that, Sam.

-Well, when you when you just take you just accept what they say.
+Well, you just accept what they say.

 When you boil it all down, one white guy killed one black guy.

-You know, is that news?
+Is that news?

 How many white guys get killed by black guys?

-But it was turned into this huge thing for you know, the billions of dollars of damages and people dying and riots and all this stuff, and the Congress having a moment of science for George Floyd, whom we know was was was a disgrace to the black race.
+But it was turned into this huge thing for billions of dollars of damages and people dying and riots and all this stuff.

-You know, thank God he wasn't a white man.
+Thank God he wasn't a white man.

-Uh, but but you know, but people bought into, oh, this is serious.
+But people bought into, oh, this is serious.

 Kavanaugh was one of the lawyers who advised Bush II that it was okay to put American citizens on planes and ship them out of the country to other countries where we could rely on those countries to torture them.